-The Advisory Board shall advise the President and the Interagency Council on matters involving policy affecting nonprofit sector, volunteerism, service, and other related topics.
-The Advisory Board shall meet regularly, upon the call of either co-chair, and shall:
+The Technical Working Groups shall advise the Secretary or agency head on matters involving policy affecting nonprofit sector, volunteerism, service, and other related topics.
+The Technical Working Groups shall meet regularly, in compliance with the Federal Advisory Committee Act, as amended (5 U.S.C.
+App.),, and shall:

+(i) respond to requests from the President, Secretary, agency head, or the Nonprofit Advisor for information, analysis, evaluation, or advice;

+(ii) solicit information and ideas from a broad range of stakeholders;

+(iii) meet on an annual basis with both the Nonprofit Advisor and Interagency Council on issues affecting the nonprofit sector;

-- (i) respond to requests from the President or the Nonprofit Advisor for information, analysis, evaluation, or advice; - (ii) solicit information and ideas from a broad range of stakeholders; - (iii) provide a bi-annual report to the President and the Interagency Council on the state of the nonprofit sector, volunteerism, charitable giving and national service, as well as feedback on the effect of federal policies on each; - (iv) provide bi-annual recommendations to the President and the Interagency Council regarding legislative, regulatory, and executive actions to improve and support the health of the sector; and - (v) within one year of formation, provide a report to the President and the Interagency Council on long-term opportunities to strengthen the nonprofit sector, volunteerism, and national service through federal actions and policy.
+(iv) within one year of formation and biennially thereafter, provide a a report to the Secretary or agency head and the Interagency Council, including information regarding:

+- (A) the state of the nonprofit sector as it relates to that agency, including information on volunteerism, charitable giving, and national service as appropriate; and - (B) the effect of federal policies on the nonprofit sector as it relates to that agency and legislative, regulatory, and executive actions to improve and support the health of the sector; and - (d) Administration
-(d) Administration

-- (i) The heads of executive departments and agencies shall, to the extent permitted by law, provide the Advisory Board with information concerning appropriate matters when requested by the Advisory Board Co-Chairs and as required for the purpose of carrying out the Advisory Board's functions. - (ii) In consultation with the Nonprofit Advisor, the Advisory Board is authorized to create standing subcommittees and ad hoc groups to assist the Advisory Board and provide information directly to the Advisory Board. - (iii) The Department of the Treasury shall provide such funding and administrative and technical support as the Advisory Board may require, to the extent permitted by law and within existing appropriations.
+(i) The heads of executive departments and agencies shall, to the extent permitted by law, provide the Technical Working Group with information concerning appropriate matters when requested by the Technical Working Group and as required for the purpose of carrying out the Technical Working Group's functions.

+(ii) In consultation with the Nonprofit Advisor, the Technical Working Groups are authorized to create standing subcommittees and ad hoc groups to assist the Technical Working Group and provide information directly to the Technical Working Group.

-(iv) Members of the Advisory Board shall serve without any compensation for their work on the Advisory Board, but may receive travel expenses, including per diem in lieu of subsistence, as authorized by law for persons serving intermittently in the government service.
+(iii) Technical Working Group members shall be compensated as special government employees, as provided under the Federal Advisory Committee Act and subject to the availability of funds, and may receive travel expenses, including per diem in lieu of subsistence, as authorized by law for persons serving intermittently in the Government service unless specifically waived by those members (5 U.S.C.
+5701-5707).